The 13 Best Hikes in Big Bend National Park

 2. South Rim Trail

-Since it's a loop you can start with either the steep Pinnacles Trail or the more gradual Laguna Meadows Trail.
+Since it's a loop you can start with either the Pinnacles Trail or the Laguna Meadows Trail.
 We started with the Pinnacles.
 This was the toughest part since it's steep and full of switchbacks in the trees.
 It was very humid from an early morning rain shower.
-After a while. you break through the trees and get a view over the Chiso Basin and can see the lodge in the distance.
+After a while. we broke through the trees to a view over the Chiso Basin.
+We could see the lodge in the distance.

 The South Rim Trail is classified as strenuous.
 It takes a full day.
-Many choose to camp at one of the many designated campsites along the way.
-There were a lot of steep switchbacks alternating with pretty level walks that regularly gave me a chance to catch my breath.
+Many choose to camp at one of the many designated campsites along this trail.
+There were a lot of steep switchbacks that alternated with easier walks that regularly gave me a chance to catch my breath.
 Throughout our entire hike, we were threatened by dark clouds and thunder but we seemed to just miss every storm.

 The South Rim View